sidharthsundaran/SUPPORT-TICKETING-PLATFORM/README.md

 - **npm**: `v9.x` or higher
 - **MongoDB**: Local MongoDB instance running on `mongodb://localhost:27017` or MongoDB Atlas URI
 - **Redis**: Local Redis server running on `localhost:6379` (optional for local fallback, required for queueing)
+> **Important:** Platform Administrator accounts must currently be promoted manually by updating the user's `isPlatformAdmin` field in MongoDB.
+Verification emails may be delivered to the recipient's Spam/Junk folder, particularly during development.
 ---

 ### Step 1: Environment Variables Setup